West Germanic languages: Nouns

 The noun paradigms of Proto-West Germanic have been reconstructed as follows:

 West Germanic vocabulary

-The following table compares a number of Frisian, English, Scotch, Yola, Dutch, Limburgish, German and Afrikaans words with common West Germanic (or older) origin.
+The following table compares a number of Frisian, English, Scots, Yola, Dutch, Limburgish, German and Afrikaans words with common West Germanic (or older) origin.
 The grammatical gender of each term is noted as masculine (m.), feminine (f.), or neuter (n.) where relevant.

 Other words, with a variety of origins:

 Note that some of the shown similarities of Frisian and English vis-à-vis Dutch and German are secondary and not due to a closer relationship between them.
 For example, the plural of the word for "sheep" was originally unchanged in all four languages and still is in some Dutch dialects and a great deal of German dialects.
 Many other similarities, however, are indeed old inheritances.